“Every man must do two things alone; he must do his own believing and his own dying.” Martin Luther

 Is it wrong to feel this way?
 Are these emotions misplaced and unwarranted?
 Why don’t others feeling the same intensity of anguish?

 Is their sense of loss not as monumental as mine?
 How is everyone ready to move on from a state of burning bereavement to calm acceptance?

 It seems there is a rush to expedite the healing process and move on.
 But why?

-Does my manner or period of mourning need the approval of society?
+Does my manner of mourning need the approval of society?

 The human mind has proved its ability to create ways to traverse space and yet at times is unable to navigate its own abyss of darkness.